 Carbon and Plastic footprints are increasingly alarming indicators of our growing environmental impact and the consequent climate change that follows suit.
 To tackle this problem before it grows uncontrollable, we need to act now.
-This 3 minute calculator measures your unique plastic footprint and helps understand your contribution to the problem.

 In the context of climate change, one’s footprint is the measurement of their impact on the environment.
 Your carbon footprint and plastic footprint are components of your larger environmental footprint.